Random quotients of mapping class groups are quasi-isometrically rigid: Combinatorial rigidity

-Hence, at the level of the $1$-skeleton, $\phi$ is a simplicial map, and it is actually an automorphism since we can repeat the same argument replacing $\ov\phi$ with its inverse $\ov \phi^{-1}$.
-Hence, by Ivanov's Theorem \cite{Ivanov:autC, Korkmaz} there is an element $g\in\MCG$ which induces $\phi$, and therefore its image $\ov g\in\MCG/N$ induces $\ov \phi$.
+It is easily seen that $\phi$ must map vertices to vertices and edges to edges, since $\pi$ is injective on every edge.
+Hence $\phi$ is a simplicial map, and actually an isomorphism as the same argument with $\ov \phi$ replaced by $\ov \phi^{-1}$ produces an inverse of $\phi$.
+In turn, by Ivanov's Theorem \cite{Ivanov:autC, Korkmaz} there is an element $g\in\MCG$ inducing $\phi$, and therefore its image $\ov g\in\MCG/N$ induces $\ov \phi$.

-Now we turn to injectivity.
-If an element $g\in \MCG$ induces the identity on $\CSN$ when passing to the quotient, then the $g$-action on $\CS$ is a covering automorphism.
-Now, the group of covering automorphisms is the group $N$ itself, since by Definition \ref{defn:lrq} the $N$-action on $\CS$ is properly discontinuous.
-Thus there exists an element $n\in N$ such that the composition $gn$ fixes every curve of $\CS$, and since $S$ has complexity at least $3$ and is not an $S_{2,0}$ we have that $gn$ must be the identity (see e.g. the discussion in \cite[Section 3.4]{FarbMargalit}). \end{proof}
+Next we turn to injectivity: we pick an element $g\in \MCG$ which induces the identity on $\CSN$, and we claim that $g\in N$.
+To see this, notice that $\pi\circ g=g$, so $g$ acts as a deck transformation.
+Thus Lemma~\ref{lem:covering} yields an element $n\in N$ such that the composition $gn$ is the identity on $\CS$, and since $S$ has complexity at least $3$ and is not an $S_{2,0}$ we have that $g=n^{-1}$ (see e.g. the discussion in \cite[Section 3.4]{FarbMargalit}). \end{proof}